user18130814200115-2/User-s-sudoku/README.md

 # User-s-sudoku
-A simple one-screen sudoku player with intergrated checking and 400 sudoku's from gnome-sudokus for kaios
+A simple one-screen sudoku player with intergrated checking and 400 sudoku's from gnome-sudokus for kaios.
+A web-version for PC browsers is also avaiable at [my website](https://twester.tk/sudoku.html)

 ## Install
 The recommended method is using [the bhackers store](https://store.bananahackers.net/).
 However, binaries are also distributed here.